sunnybeta/one4all/cicd/docker/README.md

 ### Build

-Build an image with the docker file `Dockerfile` in the same directory.
+*Build an image with the docker file `Dockerfile` in the same directory.*

+Create an image which adheres to the OCI standard making it compatible across different runtimes.

 ```console
 docker build -t IMAGE_NAME:IMAGE_VERSION .